 D. Faculty Grievance Committee (“Committee”)

 The Committee will choose a chair from among its members who will be responsible for scheduling a time and place for the inquiry.
 Such inquiry must take place no later than 30 calendar days from the date on which the IFC was notified of the desire for Committee review.
-The chair will also request the parties to the grievance submit written statements of their positions with regard to the grievance, and provide the names of persons with relevant information and copies of relevant documents concerning the grievance to the chair at least 10 working days before the inquiry.
+The chair will also request the parties to the grievance submit written statements of their positions with regard to the grievance, and provide the names of persons with relevant information and copies of relevant documents concerning the grievance to the chair at least seven calendar days before the inquiry.
 The chair will ensure relevant documents are identified and distributed to Committee members and notify other persons with information relevant to the inquiry of the need to appear at the inquiry.
 The Committee will be staffed by the Office of the EVPARA.

 During the inquiry, members of the Committee may ask questions of the parties and of other persons with information relevant to the inquiry.
 The parties or their representatives will not be allowed to question witnesses except at the discretion of the chair.

-All interactions between the Committee, parties to the grievance, and other persons questioned at the inquiry will be tape recorded.
+All interactions between the Committee, parties to the grievance, and other persons questioned at the inquiry will be audio recorded.

-After the inquiry, the Committee will deliberate and provide a written recommendation concerning the grievance to the EVPARA within a reasonable time not to exceed 30 days.
+After the inquiry, the Committee will deliberate and provide a written recommendation to the EVPARA within 14 calendar days from the date of the first inquiry meeting.
 All materials and records concerning the grievance inquiry will be forwarded to the EVPARA with the recommendation.
-The EVPARA will respond to the grievant within 10 working days of receipt of the recommendation.
+The EVPARA will respond to the grievant within seven calendar days of receipt of the recommendation from the Committee.

-Upon completion of the grievance process, all recordings, documents and materials related to the processing of a formal grievance will be forwarded to the EVPARA for storage.
+Upon completion of the grievance process, all recordings, documents and materials related to the formal grievance will be forwarded to the EVPARA for storage.